 Additionally, by offering students the chance to undertake an EPQ (Extended Project Qualification) and to participate in The Brilliant Club’s Scholars Programme and a host of other external opportunities, we are confident that Pinner High School Sixth Form students will have the chance to refine skills that will support their A-level studies and strengthen their applications to leading universities and apprenticeship schemes.

 Maintaining Pinner High School’s culture of high expectations and achievement is dependent upon regular contact and support for our students.
 In addition to daily form time activities and regular one to one meetings with tutors, students will also attend weekly assemblies and information sessions.

-Our programme of PSHCE and guest speakers will be carefully coordinated to ensure that the needs of our students, and the issues they are passionate about, are given priority.
-In PSHCE sessions students will deepen their knowledge and awareness of social, political and economic issues at both a local and global level.
+Our programme of PCSHE and guest speakers will be carefully coordinated to ensure that the needs of our students, and the issues they are passionate about, are given priority.
+In PCSHE sessions students will deepen their knowledge and awareness of social, political and economic issues at both a local and global level.
 In addition to developing their understanding of how to stay safe and prioritise their wellbeing, Year 13 students will also learn essential survival skills that will serve them well for university and beyond.
 Yes, that does mean learning how to cook, manage your finances and do laundry,

 Our programme of guest speakers will not solely focus on academic matters, but rather will include information relating to health, wellbeing, charity and entrepreneurship.
 The Sixth Form Committee and student leaders will be heavily involved in this organising and facilitating this aspect of the Pinner High Sixth Form.